Davidcode2/blog/posts/250417-1718-trying_to_synthesize_learnings_on_life_design.md

 we need to take care of sleep, exercise and nutrition as well as mental health.

 Let's not focus on that right now and consider it established that we have energy.
 Now to the time.
-In many places in todays world we have the luxury of great agency over our time.
+In many places in today's world we have the luxury of great agency over our time.
 We rarely truly need to work more than 40 hours a week to make a living.
 In many cases we can even work less than that.
 This is a choice we can make.
 This leaves us with ample time and hopefully enough energy